rohan9896/JavaScriptInterviewPrep/InterviewExperience-1.md

 Q7.
 Discussion on all three projects.(E-Comm, video library, component library)

 Q8.
 What is CSR and SSR?

+Q9.
+How does useEffect Hook works?
+Is it synchronous or asynchronous?

 ### Final Verdict - REJECTED ###